MarciClark/best_coffee_cinci/README.md

 ## Usage

 To run the program, type `./bin/BestCoffeeCinci` in your terminal.
+Once running, follow the instructions that will appear in the program.

 ## Development